-www.northwestern.edu/writing-arts
+northwestern.edu/writing-arts

 The Center for the Writing Arts was established in 1994 to highlight Northwestern's strengths in the teaching of writing and to provide a focal point for continuing efforts to fulfill the University's commitment to excellence in writing.
 Among other programs, the center sponsors innovative writing-intensive courses taught by distinguished visiting writers-in-residence and a variety of colloquia for the entire campus community on topics related to writing.
-Consult the center's website or assistant director for more information about its courses and admission requirements.
+Consult the center's website or assistant director for more information about its courses.

 WRITING 301-0 The Art of Fiction Fundamental skills of narrative in the creation of fictional works.
 Extensive writing exercises.
-Prerequisites: background in writing, a writing-intensive course, and submission of a manuscript of 5-15 pages.

 WRITING 302-0 The Art of Poetry Writing of poetry in the light of the poetic, linguistic, and historical tradition.
 Extensive writing exercises.
-Prerequisites: serious interest in poetry, a writing-intensive course, and submission of sample poems.

 WRITING 303-0 The Art of Nonfiction Narrative as a fundamental skill of nonfiction writing of many kinds.
 Extensive writing exercises.
-Prerequisites: background in writing, a writing-intensive course, and submission of a manuscript of 5-15 pages.